juancaricodev/petgram/README.md

-# curso-platzi-react-avanzado ⚛️
+# Petgram App ⚛️

-¡Sígueme en Youtube! https://www.youtube.com/midudev
+React app developed by following the [Advanced React](https://platzi.com/clases/react-avanzado) course.

+## Technologies

+* React
+* Webpack
+* Styled Components
+* GraphQL
+* Apollo Client

+### Aditional Information

+The course was mentored by [midudev](https://github.com/midudev)

-Repositorio con el código del [Curso Avanzado de React de Platzi](https://platzi.com/cursos/react-avanzado/)
+Here you can find more information about the course and the original repo: [Curso Avanzado de React de Platzi](https://platzi.com/cursos/react-avanzado/)